PietJankbal/Chocolatey-for-wine/README.md

 - A rudimentary Powershell 5.1.
 - experimental dotnet481 installation
 - Also included a few powershell scripts adapted from codesnippets found on the internet:
-- How to embed an exe in a powershell script (it won't show up in tasklist)
+- How to embed an exe in a powershell script via Invoke-ReflectivePEInjection (the exe won't show up in tasklist)
 - How to make fancy messageboxes
 - Convert a powershell script (ps1) into an exe.
 - And a few other